Lumi-supercomputer/LUMI-training-materials/docs/2day-next/E07-Slurm.md

 	???
 Solution "Click to see the solution."

 		Save the script contents into the file  `job.sh` (you can use the `nano` console text editor for instance).
-		Remember to use valid project account name.
+		Remember to use valid project account name (or omit the line if you are using the `exercises/small` module).

 		Submit the job script using the `sbatch` command: